-If you are selected, you will be sent an exclusive link to watch (or rewatch) Dream and – over the course of 48 hours – create a rapid response.
+Selected makers were asked to watch (or rewatch) Dream and – over the course of 48 hours – create a rapid response.
 This could be an illustration, storyboard, gif, micro video work, creative code or any other work that can be experienced digitally.
-You will be able to respond to any aspect of Dream – the story, the characters, the technology, the imagery or the implications for audiences and creatives in the future.
+They could respond to any aspect of Dream – the story, the characters, the technology, the imagery or the implications for audiences and creatives in the future.

-Your response should be a rapid response, in a format that is shareable online and can be created in two days (or the equivalent of two days, over a longer period).
+These were rapid responses, in a format that is shareable online and can be created in two days (or the equivalent of two days, over a longer period).

-We have already selection 7 ideas and are looking for a further (up to) 4 to participate in the Challenge.
-The creative/maker of each selected idea will be awarded £700 to make their creative response.
+The creative/maker of each selected idea was awarded £700 to make their creative response.

 Who could apply?

-This is an international opportunity and is open to any maker or creative (theatremakers, designers, illustrators, writers, dancers, technologists, musicians, performance artists…the list really is endless!).
-We don’t have any strict parameters except that the work should be able to be viewed digitally.
+This was an international opportunity and was open to any maker or creative (theatremakers, designers, illustrators, writers, dancers, technologists, musicians, performance artists…the list really is endless!).
+We didn’t have any strict parameters except that the work should be able to be viewed digitally.
 For example, it could be a storyboard, gif, micro video work, creative code or illustration.